shadybassily/AI-Treatment-Plan/README.md

 ## Notes:

-1. As there is no webhook to post to and get from to provide the output, Lorem ipsum text is used.
+1. As there is no webhook to post to and get from to provide the output, Lorem ipsum API text generator is used.

 2. Login/Logout functionality is handled by setting the userAuth state to true once logged in, and to false when logged out.